partylikeits1983/fast-fourier-transform-solidity/README.md

 ## Description

-This repository contains an implementation of the Fast Fourier Transform (FFT) algorithm written in Solidity.
-The FFT is a fundamental algorithm in digital signal processing.
+This repository presents an implementation of the Fast Fourier Transform (FFT) algorithm written in Solidity, a crucial algorithm in the realm of digital signal processing.

+The motivation behind creating this repository emerged from the desire to perform on-chain analysis of Uniswap TWAP (Time-Weighted Average Price) data using the FFT algorithm.

 ## Features